FtmsdtHosseini/IDPL-PFOD/README.md

  + *We used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image.*

- + *We generated IDPL-PrFOD's images by using the Python programming language.*
+ + *We generated IDPL-PrFOD's images using Python programming language.*

  + *We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add SineWave distortion to our images.*

-## In which fields Farsi can be used?
- + Train phase of Farsi OCR engine.
- + Some branch of OCR research.

 ## Summery of IDPL-PrFOD
 | | **Plain white** | **Noisy** | **Texture** | **Total image**| **Total Lines** | **Total Words** |